emwap/stream-paper/paper.md

 functional stream representation.
 Our contributions are:

 * A new stream representation, `M (M a)`, for some monad `M` which supports mutation.
-The new representation, while relying on imperative features, can still be given a functional interface, just like the functional stream representation.
+Our representation combines the functional interface of the previous representation with the efficiency of imperative updates.

 * We show how to optimize the representation to eliminate duplicate loop variables.